 Bettong Fact Sheet

-The bettong population exploded due to an abundance of food and no feral predators.
-These days there are over 100 bouncing around in Mulligans Flat Woodland Sanctuary.
+The bettong population exploded thanks to an abundance of food and no feral predators.
+Nowadays, over 100 bettongs can be seen bouncing around footloose and fancy-free in Mulligans Flat Woodland Sanctuary.